Food of Milan: Top 10 Dishes You Must Eat in Milan

 Mondeghili are often enjoyed as an appetizer or as part of a main course alongside creamy polenta or risotto.
 They are usually accompanied by a glass of red wine.

-The history of Mondeghili in Milan dates back to the 15th century, when the meatballs were initially created as a way to use leftover meat.
+The history of Mondeghili in Milan dates back to the 15th century, when the meatballs were initially created as a way to use leftover meat and stale bread.
+Transforming such humble ingredients into heavenly meatballs was quite the trick.
 Over time, the dish became a staple meal for locals, especially during the colder months of the year.

 One night during aperitivo, instead of a spritz or a glass of wine, try a Negroni Sbagliato.
-My husband is a big fan of the original Negroni, which originated in Florence, but I prefer this bubbly, lighter version that replaces gin with Prosecco.
+My husband is a big fan of the original Negroni, one of Italy’s classic cocktails that originated in Florence, but I prefer this bubbly, lighter version that replaces gin with prosecco.

-Although the Negroni Sbagliato is a relatively new cocktail (first mistakenly mixed in 1972), it has gained popularity in recent years.
+Although the Negroni Sbagliato has not yet become one of the world’s most famous cocktails (after all, it wasn’t first mistakenly mixed until 1972), it has gained popularity in recent years.
 It is a great choice for those who love the Negroni but who are in the mood for something a little less potent with a touch of effervescence.

 Food of Milan: Traditional Milanese restaurants